Williamsmene/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a script that moves all files
+Create a script that deletes all files in the current working directory